CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 ## Accessibility
 ### The 7 Principles of Universal Design
 #### Equitable Use
-We believed that our design is useful and marketable to people with diverse abilities.
-LIke what we mentioned in our specification.
-Our application creates a community that solves students' needs to buy affordable books for their new school term while also satisfying their needs to sell their old textbooks.
+We believed that our design is useful and marketable to people with diverse abilities, lIke what we mentioned in our specification.
+Our application creates a community that fulfills students' needs to buy affordable books for their new school term while also satisfying their needs to sell their old textbooks.
 We make our design appealing to all users (students.)
 #### Simple and Intuitive Use